 Icons have been described as “Theology written in images and colour.”
 Icons are not just pictures — they are sacred images, which convey spiritual truth in picture form, and are sometimes described as windows to heaven.
-Let's learn some more about what icons are, how they are made, the symbolism involved in icons, and why some people protested against icons!
+Let's learn some more about what icons are, how they are made, the symbolism involved, and why some people protested against them!

 What is an Icon?